 Now, if a patient has questions or does not confirm meeting their adherence schedule, subsequent alerts are sent to patient supporters (medical professionals or family members) who are notified and in turn contact the patient to provide support.

-We are at the heart of global reform and the evolution of the healthcare field. Сhanges that have been coming up for years are finally reaching critical mass.
+We are at the heart of global reform and the shift to digital healthcare. Сhanges that have been coming up for years are finally reaching critical mass.

 One-size-fits-all therapies will be replaced by precise ones.
 The way medical care is delivered will be changed with a value-based healthcare model in collaboration with technology.